U.S., UK launch video trade talks, pledge quick work in post-Brexit era

 “It seems to me it’s not as quite good as sitting across the table from them,” he said.

-Additional reporting by Tom Polansek in Chicago; Editing by Sonya , Jonathan Oatis and David Gregorio
+Additional reporting by Tom Polansek in Chicago; Editing by Sonya , Jonathan Oatis, David Gregorio and Cynthia Osterman